2017 show a huge success!

 “POST-EXPO 2017 is the first time overseas for Tipax.
 We have a roadmap to follow and we want to form partnerships with technology providers, hardware and software, to speed that up.”

-At this year’s show, attendees could select from three different streams during the course of the three-day conference: The World Postal Business Forum Organised by the Universal Postal Union (UPU), The Innovation Conference, and The Postal Innovation Platform.
+At this year’s show, attendees could select from three different streams during the course of the three-day conference: the World Postal Business Forum organized by the Universal Postal Union (UPU), the Innovation Conference, and the Postal Innovation Platform.

 Bishar A Hussein, director general of the UPU, used his opening keynote to highlight that technology was the single factor profoundly impacting the post and must be harnessed to the sector’s advantage.
 “At the UPU, we believe that the postal sector can use technology to address deficiencies in global supply chains,” he said.